Multi-Jurisdictional Event Contract Exchange for Licensed Sportsbooks

 BetEx merges traditional sports betting with the sophistication of stock market style trading by enabling bettors to place wagers with state licensed sportsbooks and trading them on a multi-jurisdictional exchange.

-For more info and test the app contact Bruce Merati at bmerati@BetEx.us.
+For more info and test the app contact Bruce Merati at: bmerati@BetEx.us.

-What we offer:
+What we license is:

 Similar to a stock exchange, BetEx ecosystem operates a matching engine to process the buy and sell orders, while casino operators manage customer funds, bets, and trade orders.